Updated on October 20, 2017

 When we became homeowners last year, my household duties escalated.
 And because of my husband’s back issues, I also assumed lawn duties.

 Moreover, I’m the primary caregiver of two cats.
 Two affectionate, attention-seeking feline “fur children.”
+They’re my CONSTANT companions (and that’s okay, because I love them very much).

 With all of this going on, it’s easy to feel overloaded and overwhelmed.
 I need a good way to manage my time, and Homemaker’s Friend fits the bill.